rebelinux/Diagrammer.Core/Docs/dev-guide/examples/example6.md

 When you run the script, it generates a PNG file named Example6.png in the specified output folder.

 ### Resulting diagram:

-When enabled, the **DraftMode** feature generates a simplified, draft version of the diagram.
-This mode highlights layout boundaries, disables advanced rendering options, and uses placeholder icons or labels, making it easier to identify alignment issues, spacing problems, and node relationships.
-DraftMode is especially useful during the design and troubleshooting phase, allowing you to quickly iterate and fine-tune the diagram before producing the final polished output.

 ```graphviz dot example6.png
 digraph Root {